bawish/last-ones/README.md

 ### How it Works

-The script uses Last.fm's API to grab your history.
-Then it finds the most-listened-to track from each week.
+The main function, `make_playlist()`, uses Last.fm's API to grab your history.
+Then it finds the top-ranked track from each week.
 It creates a playlist out of the results.

 The `update_playlist()` function updates your Last Ones playlist starting from the most recent track stored in history.csv.